Lanfranc: Modern commemoration

 In 1931, the Archbishop Lanfranc School (now The Archbishop Lanfranc Academy) was opened in Croydon, where he had resided at Croydon Palace.
 Canterbury Christ Church University have named their accommodation block Lanfranc House.
-He is also remembered in road names in London and Worthing, West Sussex.
+He is also remembered in road names in London and Worthing, West Sussex, as well as in the Normandy cities of Caen, Avranches and Le Bec Hellouin.

 Lanfranc is remembered in the Church of England with a commemoration on 28 May.